Skip to main content

 To ensure that student organizations comply with the updated policies for registering, tracking, and participating in events with minors, every registered organization will be working with their Student Organization Adviser, who is a faculty or staff member.

 Advisers working with POM groups will receive a list that outlines all registered student organizations that have indicated plans to interact with minors, the level at which these interactions have been approved, and their corresponding Adviser.
-Student organization leaders have been given information about the Protection of Minors policy, requirements, and procedures through a series of in-person trainings and online communications.
+Student organization leaders will receive information about the Protection of Minors policy, requirements, and procedures through the Protection of Minors Annual Training and this year's in-person training.

 The Advisers working with POM organizations will need to familiarize themselves with the Protection of Minors policy as it relates to student organizations and their events (please refer to the POM Student Org Leader Packet) so that they can assist student leaders in planning and managing events that involve minors properly.